Updated: March 28, 2016

 Back to tinkering

 What is the objective?
 Becoming better at Linux?
 Then, the choice of the distro is, I repeat, completely irrelevant.
 And if anyone thinks you can't do all of what you can on Arch on Ubuntu, they need proper reeducation.
 Becoming a better system admin?
 There are certifications for that, and again, enterprise flavors lead the way.
 No one in the industry cares what distro you may have at home.
-If anything, CentOS is something people might actually care!
+If anything, Centos is something something people might actually care for!
 Becoming more proficient in the system installation setup?
 Okay, but why?
 You should ideally do this once every four or five years.
 Then, what do you really learn if it's all about following guides from the online wiki?
 How does that make anyone a power user?
 Being able to follow text written by someone else makes you into a very good robot really.
 Long commands and hard labor do not translate into wisdom or respect.

 I have nothing against Arch.
 But that's exactly the whole point.
 There's nothing about it that makes it special or worth taking for an extra spin, especially considering the amount of time and effort needed to get it running.
 It goes against my belief of how technology is done and mastered, and that makes it unsuitable for home use.
 And it misses the point what Linux is all about.